blalor/hook-hub/README.md

 Check out the examples in [`lib/subscribers`](lib/subscribers).
 They're registered by relative module name in `handler.name`.

+## ad-hoc reformatting

+This is dangerous as hell, but I've tried to make it safe.
+The `transmogrify` handler will execute arbitrary JavaScript in a [sandbox][sandcastle].
+The only function available is `publish(type, tags, data)`.
+You can use it to generate one or more events from a matched input.

+Assume the following event is published with the `foo` type:

+    { bar: "baz" }

+Now create a subscription:

+    {
+        "description": "sample transmogrifier",
+        "tags": [],
+        "type": "foo",
+        "handler": {
+            "name": "transmogrify",
+            "config": {
+                "script": "function(sub_tags, pub_tags, data) { publish(\"doeet\", pub_tags, { message: data.bar }); }"
+            }
+        }
+    }

+This will result in a new event being published with type `doeet` and `{ message: "baz" }` for the payload, and carrying along any tags provided by the original publisher.

+The evaulated JavaScript should be completely sandboxed and is unable to call `require`, `console.log`, `setTimeout` or pretty much anything else you might find in a normal JavaScript environment, so it's pretty safe.
+Plus any script that takes longer than 5 seconds will be terminated.
+Please note the wiggle words in this paragraph.
+You've been warned.

 ## routes

 * `POST /endpoint` -- create a new endpoint